 DO NOT lower your Valorant sens if it feels to fast after playing Aimlab, instead we will alter the Aimlab settings to better match your Valorant sens.

 This is important to retain all your muscle memory that you have trained by playing Valorant.

 Low FPS is also another reason for this and can be fixed with a PC upgrade.
-Check out our article on how much a gaming PC costs.

 First of all, make sure you the game profile within Aimlab set to Valorant.

 In Aimlab there is a bug that makes your sensitivity slower if you have controllers plugged in, because they interfere with Aimlab’s sensitivity if the player has raw input on.
 If you have slow sensitivity in Aimlab, unplug any controllers.

 Another mistake people make is not having the same FOV when converting from Valorant to Aimlab sensitivity.

 Valorant has a FOV locked to 103, make sure this is the same as Aimlab, some people have their Aimlab FOV set to 100 and this will narrow your vision and make your sensitivity feel different.